Claude Roussel: Early life and education

-Roussel was born in 1930 in Edmundston, New Brunswick, Canada.
+Roussel was born on July 6, 1930, in Edmundston, New Brunswick, Canada.
 He was 10 years old when he began sculpting wood.
-At the age of 14, Roussel's artistic possibilities was discovered by Dr. Paul Carmen Laporte (1885-1973, surgeon, artist and mentor) when Roussel shows him a plaque entitled Trout (1944), an artwork created using only a file and his own intuitive knowledge.
-With Laporte's mentorship, Roussel advanced his wood carving techniques, and showed his early works at his first solo exhibition in 1947, at the age of 17, the year he completed his Lycée studies in Edmundston.
+At the age of 14, Roussel's artistic possibilities were discovered by Paul Carmel Laporte when Roussel showed him a plaque entitled Trout (1944), an artwork created using only a file and his own intuitive knowledge.
+With Laporte's mentorship, Roussel advanced his wood carving techniques, and showed his early works at his first solo exhibition in 1947, at the age of 17, the year he completed his high school studies in Edmundston.

 From 1950 to 1956, he studied under the tutelage of art professors at the École des beaux-arts de Montréal in Quebec, Canada, where he graduated with a diploma in drawing professorship in 1955, and a diploma in sculpture in 1956.
-During his studies, Quebec's artistic revolutions of Le Refus Global, 1948, and Les Automatistes, 1941-1960 played an influence on Roussel, who not only admired but practised within his own work their expressive forms of art, and implemented the use of bold colours and abstract forms.
-In 1961, Roussel was awarded a Senior Fellowship from the Canada Council for the Arts to study Europe's important art, especially architectural decorations in England, France, Italy and Spain.
+During his studies, Quebec's artistic revolutions of Refus Global and Les Automatistes played an influence on Roussel, who not only admired them but practised their expressive forms of art within his own work, and implemented the use of bold colours and abstract forms.
+In 1961, Roussel was awarded a Senior Fellowship from the Canada Council for the Arts to study Europe's important art, especially architectural decorations in England, France, Italy, and Spain.